binary-banter/test-each-file/test-each-file/README.md

 # Test Each File

-Generates a test for each file in a specified directory.
+Easily generate tests for files in a specified directory for comprehensive testing.

 A simple example of the macro is shown below:
 ```rust